enormandeau/github_tutorial/files/03_git.md

 this means you get two free hours at the start, which should be enough to go through the tutorial.
 However, the micro instances are really cheap and adding one dollar to your balance will give you more than a hundred hours to use micro instances.
-Finally, even for more expansive instances, the pricing is very competitive with other major cloud services available and you should at least think of the potential use of Terminal in your research as a way of saving research money on informatic equipment.
+Finally, even for more expensive instances, the pricing is very competitive with other major cloud services available and you should at least think of the potential use of Terminal in your research as a way of saving research money on informatic equipment.